GardenSnake/GardenSnake.github.io/README.md

 ## Adding content
 _Now that you have the files, contribute!_
 * Open the files in your favorite editor
 * Start with small changes.
-Begin by adding your name to contributors.html,
+Begin by adding your name to contributors.html
-	* look at previous names listed for help.
+	* look at the previous names listed for help.
-	* You can also choose to add some style to your box by going to css/signature.css
+	* You can also choose to add some style to your box by going into css/signature.css
-* If you can, you can try to improve and add css code or html code
+	* If you want, you can also add a comment in index.html
-* Once you get the hang of changing and submitting changes, try to edit and improve any of the beginner projects listed.
+* (Once you are able to successfully submit your changes, you can move on to working on beginner projects listed below).

 ## Creating a pull request